America First Credit Union: Description

 As of December 2023, America First has 124 branch locations, more than 1 million members, and has over USD 19.35 billion in assets.
 America First is also a member of the CO-OP Network of ATMs which provides its members free ATM access to the network's almost 30,000 ATMs nationwide.

 Eligibility for membership at America First is open to anyone who lives, works, worships, attends school, conducts business, or volunteers in any counties or cities within their field of membership in Utah, Idaho, Oregon, New Mexico, Arizona, Nevada and California.
-Eligibility is also open to all those who live within a 12-mile radius of the Mesquite, Nevada, city post office and the members of the immediate family or household of an existing member or those eligible for membership, as well as owners, employees, suppliers and their employees, or associated companies and their employees involved in the food industry, an affiliated association, or select employee group in the state of Utah.
+Eligibility is also open to all those who live within a 12-mile radius of the post office in Mesquite, Nevada, immediate family or household members of an existing member, as well as owners, employees, suppliers and their employees, or associated companies and their employees involved in the food industry, an affiliated association, or select employee group in the state of Utah.